-Past visitors to Thailand have indicated that tattoos and body piercings are available and cheaper than in the United States.
-However, providers may not have the same sanitation practices that are required in the United States.
-As a result, getting a tattoo and/or piercing with an unsterilized or improperly sterilized needle can expose you to a number of diseases such as HIV/AIDS and Hepatitis B, C, and D.
+Past visitors to Thailand have indicated that tattoos and body piercings are available and cheaper than in the U.S. However, providers may not have the same health practices that are required in the U.S. As a result, getting a tattoo and/or piercing with an unsterilized or improperly sterilized needle can expose you to a number of diseases such as HIV/AIDS and Hepatitis B, C, and D.